KCL-BMEIS/OOP/week5B.md

 ```
 difference is 3
 ```
-&rArr; even though difference in actual memory location is 12 bytes, the difference between pointers is expressed in units of the type pointed to
+&rArr; even though difference in actual memory location is 12 bytes, the difference between pointers is expressed in units of the type pointed to:
+`float`

 ---